LorenzoStucchi/accessibility_JOSM_preset/README.md

 ## Style

-The style is available in the [*map pain style*](https://josm.openstreetmap.de/wiki/Help/Preferences/Map#MapPaintStyles) pannel in the settings.
+The style is available in the [*map paint style*](https://josm.openstreetmap.de/wiki/Help/Preferences/Map#MapPaintStyles) pannel in the settings.
 This is the page in [JOSM wiki](https://josm.openstreetmap.de/wiki/Styles/MappingAccessibility).

 ## Suggestion